spences10/scottspence.com/copy/faq.md

 thing on the team.

-I work on a contract basis for OES Technology, I'd prefer to work with companies outside of the UK in a fully remote capacity.
+I work on a contract basis for OES Technology, I'd prefer to work with companies outside of the UK in a 'full time' fully remote capacity.

+If you're in the UK and have a project in mind that will not be full time [get in touch] to discuss.

 ---